jtlocsei/electric-with-firebase-auth/README.md

    - The current user object (`:user` key)
    - The current ID token (`:id-token` key)

-2. It provides a clean API with getter and setter functions to manipulate this state:
+2. It provides getter and setter functions to manipulate this state:
    - `set-user`/`remove-user`/`get-user` - to manage the Firebase user object
    - `set-id-token`/`remove-id-token`/`get-id-token` - to manage the Firebase ID token

 3. This abstraction is used by `firebase_client.cljs` to keep track of authentication state changes and ID token updates from Firebase, and by `main.cljc` to access the current authentication state for rendering the UI appropriately.

-The file is intentionally simple, just providing a centralized place to store and access authentication state, rather than having it scattered throughout the application.
+The file provides a centralized place to store and access authentication state, rather than having it scattered throughout the application.
 This makes it easier to:

 - Track authentication state changes
 - Access the current user's information